kt3k/lambda-deno-runtime-wip/GUIDE.md

 ## Build Custom Deno

 The current official deno binary doesn't run on the operating system of Lambda because of the [glibc compatibility issue][issue1658].
 You need to build your own deno for it.
-What you need to do is to build Deno in [this image](https://github.com/denoland/deno/issues/1658) which is the exact image Lambda uses.
+What you need to do is to build deno in [this image](https://github.com/denoland/deno/issues/1658) which is the exact image Lambda uses.
 (In addition, you need to set `use_sysroot = false` flag on `.gn` file.
 I don't understand this flag, but anyway it works.)

 If you want to avoid building deno on your own, please download the binary from [here](https://github.com/kt3k/lambda-deno-runtime-wip/blob/master/deno) which I built the recent version of deno with the above settings.
 I confirmed this works in the Lambda environment.